lwaw/dckingdoms/README.md

 Kings can decide to attack regions that are part of other kingdoms.
 Players can train and work every hour to gain strength and workpower.
 Strength can be used in a battle by each user to deal damage and workpower can be used by kings to deal damage.
+Stock market data is generated by the simple stock market generator tool: https://github.com/lwaw/simple-stock-market-simulator.

 This bot stores discrord user id's of people that participate in the game.
 At anytime players can quit the game and the user id will then be